It’s cold, it’s cold, it’s cold where I am. Excellent stay-inside-and-read-a-book weather. What are you reading?

 (I know that image isn’t technically about reading, but it sums up my current state pretty well.)

-So what did you wallow in this week?
+So what did you read this week that was good?
+Or not?